The Internet of Everything and the Internet of Things: What’s What?

 Smart water management and conservation solution created by Cisco for Israel’s largest municipal water utility is one of the best examples.
 Connecting the Supervisory control and data acquisition system with a GIS-enabled data management system, leak-detecting acoustic sensors, valve system, and ERP system, the IoE technology opened up space for the introduction of a cutting-edge Internet of Everything application that allows reducing non-revenue water loss and in this way ensure effective water conservation.

-While there are just three use cases, it is worthy of saying that the benefits of the Internet of Everything extend to many other industries.
-The technology positively contributes to traffic management and road pricing, citizen services, connected learning, gas monitoring, smart buildings, etc. Even despite being relatively young, it has already proved to be highly beneficial.
-And the further it goes and develops, the more value it brings.
+While there are just five use cases, it is worthy of saying that the benefits of the Internet of Everything extend to many other industries.
+The technology positively contributes to traffic management and road pricing, citizen services, connected learning, gas monitoring, smart buildings, etc. Despite its youth, it has already proven highly beneficial and promises even more value in the future.

 To conclude, let’s briefly go over the facts on IoT vs IoE.

-• In contrast to IoT, IoE not just connects things but also effectively processes received information, extracting the most valuable insights for later use.
+• Unlike IoT, IoE not only connects things but also efficiently processes information, extracting valuable insights.

 If you have any questions, we are always here to provide you with comprehensive answers.
 Just feel free to ask.